You can search for courses, events, people, and anything else.

 In one video, a young man firmly tells the teenagers to leave her alone.
 Their response that they are “only having some fun” is rejected by one passenger, and then another.
 The surly youths exit the carriage after a dismissive “whatever”.
 The woman at the centre of the abuse can breathe again.
 She turns to the passengers, gives a smile and her heartfelt thanks.

-The video campaign, which shows four scenarios of racism, is part of the cluster’s Challenging Racism Project, which seeks to understand why ‘ordinary’ people choose to intervene or remain passive in response to incidents of interpersonal or systemic racism.
+The video campaign, which shows four scenarios of racism, emerged from a project that sought to understand why ‘ordinary’ people choose to intervene or remain passive in response to racist incidents.

-Their research reveals several reasons why people don’t speak up, says Dunn.
-“One is they are afraid of becoming a target themselves, and another is they say they didn’t know what to say or do.
-We think we can help by spreading these resources.”
+Their research reveals at least three reasons why people don’t speak up, says Dunn.
+“One is they are afraid of becoming a target themselves, another that they are unsure if the incident was racist, and the third is they say they didn’t know what to say or do.
+We have helped by spreading awareness and disseminating these resources.”

 Statistics show this belief is well founded.
-The videos have been watched in excess of 10 million times, have reached 27 million people, received nearly 500,000 likes, 150,000 shares and more than 23,000 comments.
+By 2017 the videos had been watched in excess of 10 million times and reached 27 million people.

 One survey participant said, “Apart from the fact that [the video] reinforced my belief that there are plenty of peaceful Muslims here in Australia who wish to integrate into our multicultural society, the video taught me that racism is never acceptable!”

 The videos have also been used for training in schools and community organisations.
 Dunn says their research shows the videos change behaviour, with one-third of the 10 million viewers reporting an increased intention to take anti-racism action.
-It’s a figure that even impresses Dunn, yet the team, which includes PhD researchers from the Challenging Racism Project, Katie Blair and Rosalie Atie, won’t stop there.
+It’s a figure that even impresses Dunn, yet the team won’t stop there.

 In a collaboration with the University of Melbourne and Deakin University, the research team have also produced an app called Everyday Racism that challenges players to experience a week in the life of a person from a minority group.